iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 > Great idea.
 Very convenient.
 It was so incredibly easy to set up and no hassle from the merchant accepting the digital ID.
 They seemed relieved that I had digital ID.<br> :date: __2021-01-31 06:54:12__

 > My license expired and I renewed on line, but had not received my new card.
 This app allowed me to have a picture ID accepted almost everywhere in Colorado, while I waited for my new license.
 Note that some places with age restricted products, as well as airport security, do not accept this digital ID so call before you go if it's your only option.
 Cool links to frequently used services are on the app.
 So far no technical hiccups and it has saved the day on many occasions.
 Highly recommend!<br> :date: __2021-01-28 00:45:56__

-> Easy to use!
-And handy.<br> :date: __2021-01-27 05:36:24__

-> Nice.
-Will be really handy once the digital ID is accepted in lieu of a physical one.<br> :date: __2021-01-24 23:10:24__

-> My coworker needed to call to verify himself and they were extremely responsive and respectful.
-I was shocked considering most state job workers are always swamped with tons of work.
-Great app and soooo convenient to have!<br> :date: __2021-01-24 09:25:32__

-> Awesome app<br> :date: __2021-01-23 05:00:56__

-> App seems to work great so far!
-I really like that Colorado is working to make secure digital ID a reality.<br> :date: __2021-01-21 18:37:09__